zerosonesfun/Surfle/README.md

 2. Toggle **Surfle Mode** on to surf the official webring.
 3. Or switch to **Bookmarks Mode** and pick your own webring folder.
 Any browser bookmarks folder with webring in the name is selectable.
 4. Click **Start Surfle** and use keyboard arrows (← →) or mobile taps to navigate.

+### 😎 Create a Webring Mix

+Create a folder of bookmarks that your friends might like, name the folder webring-whatever (the webring part is important), and export.
+Send it to a friend who also uses Surfle.
+How do you export?
+This could be a feature in a future version of Surfle, but for you you can search the Chrome Extension store for "export bookmarks" and use something [like this](https://chromewebstore.google.com/detail/bookmark-importexport/gdhpeilfkeeajillmcncaelnppiakjhn).

 ---